karunakarrao/DevOps/Docker/Docker-notes.md

 ```
 ----------------------------------------

-Images are multi-layered files and in this file, each line (known as instructions) that you've written creates

 FROM: 	Every valid Dockerfile starts with a FROM instruction.
 This instruction sets the base image for your resultant image.
 EXPOSE: The EXPOSE instruction is used to indicate the port that needs to be published.
 RUN: 	The RUN instruction in a Dockerfile executes a command inside the container shell.
 CMD: 	Finally the CMD instruction sets the default command for your image.

-to build the image need to use the command build from custom-nginx directory

-	$ docker push <Image-repositry-name>:<tag>
+	$ docker push <Image-repositry-name>:<tag>	-->syntax

 	$ docker login		--> to login to docker hub registory.
 	$ docker logout		--> to logout from docker registroy

-	$ docker image push karna-nginx:latest		--> to push the latest image
-	$ docker pull <Image-repositry-name>:<tag>

 	$ docker build . 	--> to build the docker image without tags

 	$ docker image build --tag custom-nginx:packaged .	--> to tag the docker image.
 REPOSITORY-name is custom-nginx  and  TAG is package
 	$ docker image build --tag my-nginx:latest 		--> to tag the image

-	$ docker images --> to list the images.

 	$ docker image history <image-name> 		--> to see the image layers of docker image.
 	$ docker image prune --force			--> this will delete name less images.
+ 	$ docker image push karna-nginx:latest		--> to push the latest image

 -----------------------------------------------------------------------
 ```